2025 Asset Management Outlook: 4 Important Trends That Affect Future Jobs

 & Australia)

-This growth rate is heavily influenced by China – the second-largest asset management market in the world – whereby its AuM is estimated to have grown 10% in 2021 to $8.5 trillion.
+This growth rate is heavily influenced by China – the second-largest asset management market in the world.

-Retail segment accounts for 60% of China’s AuM, which recorded a strong growth of 14% in 2019.
-This growth is mainly driven by the rise in retail investing.
+Retail segment accounts for 60% of China’s AuM, which recorded a strong growth in 2023, mainly driven by the rise in retail investing.

-Latin AmericaLatin America’s AuM grew 11% to $1.8 trillion, with Brazil holding 61% of the region’s AuM.
-Brazil’s 8% AuM growth to $1.1 trillion is mostly driven by retail investors.
+Latin AmericaLatin America’s AuM grew 13% to $2.3 trillion, with Brazil holding 61% of the region’s AuM.
+Brazil’s AuM growth is mostly driven by retail investors.

 OK, that’s a good start, I hear you say.